Vallow-Daybell murders: Vallow and Daybell meet

 Around 2015, Lori became interested in Chad Daybell's Standing in Holy Places series of books.
 Over the next few years she became increasingly invested in radical religious beliefs, reading books about near-death experiences and listening to podcasts by excommunicated Mormons.

-In October 2018, together with Melanie Gibb and Zulema Pastenes whom she had recently befriended, Lori attended a "Preparing a People" (Note: Preparing a People is a doomsday preparation-focused series of events organized by a Mormon multimedia company called Color My Media.
+In October 2018, together with Melanie Gibb and Zulema Pastenes, whom she had recently befriended, Lori attended a "Preparing a People" (Note: Preparing a People is a doomsday preparation-focused series of events organized by a Mormon multimedia company called Color My Media.
 The stated goal of these events is to "prepare the people of this earth for the Second Coming of Jesus Christ".
 Chad Daybell, a keynote speaker for the event, gave lectures for the group on several occasions) event where she met Chad for the first time.
 Gibb and Pastenes both said that Lori had behaved in a very flirtatious manner with Chad at the conference.
 Chad claimed to Lori that they had been married in multiple previous lifetimes.
 They started communicating privately afterwards.

 After their initial meeting, Lori's husband went on a business trip, giving her the opportunity to hold a small overnight gathering at her home.
-Chad and Gibb were among the attendees, with Chad captivating Lori and the group by sharing his Mormon-influenced, but unique, beliefs.
+Chad and Gibb were among the attendees, with Chad captivating Lori and the group by sharing his unique, Mormon-influenced, beliefs.
 Lori developed a strong attachment to Chad and his teachings.
 The two eventually became lovers.

-On December 5, 2018, Chad and Lori appeared together on the Preparing a People podcast episode "Time to Warrior Up."
+On December 5, 2018, Chad and Lori appeared together on the Preparing a People podcast episode "Time to Warrior Up".
 The two were featured in several other episodes.

-A religious group formed around Chad and his teachings: He and Lori told their followers that they belonged to the "Church of the Firstborn," (Note: The phrase "Church of the Firstborn" is used in the Doctrine and Covenants to refer to the people sealed up in the end times.
+A religious group formed around Chad and his teachings.
+He and Lori told their followers that they belonged to the "Church of the Firstborn," (Note: The phrase "Church of the Firstborn" is used in the Doctrine and Covenants to refer to the people sealed up in the end times.
 It has since been used as the name of various Mormon groups, some of them splinters from the LDS Church.) of which Chad was the leader.
 The group included Lori's niece, Melani Boudreaux; (Note: Melani was born Melani Cope.
 She later changed her name to Melani Boudreaux during her marriage to her first husband, Brandon Boudreaux.
 After marrying her second husband, she changed her name to Melani Pawlowski.)
 Gibb; Cox; and Pastenes, who eventually became Cox's girlfriend and then wife.
 Gibb and Lori co-hosted a podcast called "Feel the Fire".